Skip to main content

 2. Create the scf_bootstrap File

-Create the scf_bootstrap file (without extension) in the project root directory:
+Create the scf_bootstrap file (with no extension) in the project root directory:

 #!/bin/sh